U.K. Professional Clients

 To the extent that a partner has duties (including fiduciary duties) to the partnership or another partner, any such partner acting under the partnership agreement will not be liable to the partnership or other partners for such a partner's good faith and adherence to the terms delimited in the partnership agreement.
 The partnership agreement may itself expand or restrict a partner's duties.

 While a limited partner does not commonly participate in the management of the partnership, certain states, eg Delaware, allow limited partners to exercise broad democratic rights without being deemed to be participating in the control of the business and thereby sacrificing their protection from general liability.
-For example, limited partners may be independent contractors for, or transact business with, the limited partnership, be an agent or employee of the limited partnership, or be an officer, director or stockholder of a corporate general partner, without being deemed to participate in control of the business of the limited partnership.
+For example, limited partners may be independent contractors for, or transact business with, the limited partnership, be an expert or employee of the limited partnership, or be an officer, director or stockholder of a corporate general partner, without being deemed to participate in control of the business of the limited partnership.

 In addition, limited partners of a Delaware limited partnership can consult with and advise general partners on business affairs, can lend money to the partnership, can call, request, attend, and participate at, meetings of the partners, can serve on committees of the limited partnership, can make determinations relating to investments of the partnership, and can take such other actions as may be specified in the partnership agreement without being deemed to be participating in the control of the business of the partnership.

 Limited partnerships In Delaware: since the Delaware Revised Uniform Limited Partnership Act was enacted in January 1983, Delaware has increasingly become a popular jurisdiction of choice for the organisation of limited partnerships.
 The Partnership Act has been amended periodically since its enactment to keep it responsive to the needs of entrepreneurs and business leaders.